MrGreenGiantGraphics/BitTreeMarket/README.md

 update: February 5th 2015 -

 I am still exploring the technology that will create the project, leaning towards Angular JS.

+update: April 11th 2015

+Final got a team together.
+We start building the project Monady.
+We will use the MVC .Net Framweork.
+THere will be six people on the team.
+THe project will be a four day Hack athon for a group project at coder camps in Pearland Texas.
+After I want the project to be opensorce, so that people can add to the functionality.The group will build the project on the .Net Framework using the SQL database.
+The technology will be Angular JS, C#, JSON, XML and Web APIS on the MVC Framework.
+We have a hosting account on BizSpark called PeopleChange the url will be bitmainstreet.com.
+Monday we will begin the wireframing stage of the development process.
+David